 Australia’s energy consumers are the biggest winners in the country’s transition to renewable energy as prices plummet to historic lows.

-Prices were down 70 percent down in just one year, with futures prices for 2023 as low as $35 per MWh before eventually showing some signs of recovery in 2025.
+Prices were down 70% in just one year, with futures prices for 2023 as low as $35 per MWh before eventually showing some signs of recovery in 2025.

-The rock-bottom prices are due to a combination of factors including renewables, lack of demand due to the COVID-19 pandemic, and the coolest start of summer in many years due to La Niña.
+The rock-bottom prices are due to a combination of factors including renewables, lack of demand due to the COVID-19 pandemic, and the coolest start to the summer in many years due to La Niña.

 Batteries are starting to look like they can solve Duck Curve problems